search icon

 Stocks are a type of security that represents an ownership interest in a company.
 Companies sell stock to help expand and invest in their business.

-This article will explain the definition of stocks, the advantages and risks of stocks, and how issuing stocks can help grow your company.
+This article will explain the definition of stocks, the advantages and risks of stocks, and how issuing stocks can help companies grow.

-When you purchase a company’s stock, you’re buying a small piece of that company.
+When someone purchases a company’s stock, they’re buying a small piece of that company.
 This is also called a “share.”
 It’s called a share because stocks represent a share of the company’s profits.
-When you buy stocks, you become one of the company’s shareholders.
-In this article, we’ll use the terms “stockholder” and “shareholder” to mean the same thing.
+When someone buys stocks, they become one of the company’s shareholders.
+This article uses the terms “stockholder” and “shareholder” interchangeably.

 Public companies can list and sell their stocks on stock exchanges, like the New York Stock Exchange (NYSE).
 The stock exchanges track sales of each company’s stock and publish information about supply and demand.
 This information, in addition to company events, impacts share price.